 Delicate Lotus Flower Tattoo

 Using very delicate outlines, this lotus flower tattoo appears delicate, as if touching the ink would crumple the design.
 The thick petals contrast against the thin stem, emphasizing the femininity of the tattoo as well.

 Mulberry is a deep magenta pink and a nice way to get creative over black and red tattoos.
 This color also matches the vibrant and positive lotus flower symbolism.

 Abstract Lotus Flower Tattoo

 Just because the design is of a lotus flower doesn’t mean it has to look realistic!
 This ink takes the general shape of the flora and translates it into abstract squiggles.
 The slight white detailing makes it pop and defines the sketch-like vibe of the tattoo.

 The overlapped petals and the variety of thicker and finer lines make this a unique lotus flower design.
 "There are an unlimited amount of lotus tattoo variations which can be created.
 There is no reason to copy another artist’s work or somebody’s personal design," says Ainsworth.

 Chest Lotus Flower Tattoo 2

 The curly line decorations and the dots give a feminine vibe to this chest lotus flower tattoo.
-Although it's a tiny design, its vertical details make it noticeable.
+Although it's a small design, its vertical details make it noticeable.